 There are some standard maps (spine & nerve plexuses, sushumna & chakras, channels & acupoints) that are often presented to guide this kind of work and, while they’re likely useful later, I’d like to temporarily set them aside in favor of three simple ideas about what it feels like on the inside – because that’s mostly how you navigate internally, by feel.
 So, a kind of tactile map for beginners: 1. center-line, 2. pockets, and 3. knots.

 An example practice session: Create and start working with the hands’ sphere at a level somewhere in the lower torso (anywhere below the belly button).
 Then slowly work the sphere upwards, feeling into your core, and spending more time at any blockage along the way, and at each pocket you arrive at successively.
-Once you are up to the level of your solar plexus, move back down to the lower torso, then back up to the level of the heart, then back down, and so on.
+Once you are up to the level of your solar plexus, move back down to the lower torso, then back up to the level of the heart, then back down to bottom, then again up further to the next mark, and so on.
 You can work with any variation of this that suits you, along any section of the center-line that feels appropriate.
 Conclude by pressing the hands’ sphere into your torso.

 How Much Practice Time?